 - Some of the courses you need are full – Sometimes required courses fill up fast and you cannot get the particular course you need.
 It may be possible for you to take the course at either another nearby institution.
 Once you have completed the course you can transfer it back to your home institution.

 - You have courses from years ago – You may have taken some courses or even a whole program years ago and now are thinking about returning to post-secondary.
-It's possible that some, or even all, of your past courses may still transfer.
-You will need to do is submit a transfer request to your admissions office and supply them with transcripts and/or course outlines.
+It is possible that some, or even all, of your past courses may still transfer.
+You will need to do is submit a transfer request to your admissions office and supply them with transcripts and/or detailed course outlines.

 Regardless of whether you planned to transfer from the beginning, or as a result of a change of circumstances, it is helpful to be aware of your options so you can continue to move forward.